JasonJerry/WebexAutomation/README.md

 # Future Developments

-- To add features to answer to questions and give attendance
+- To add features to answer the questions and give attendance
 - To add the mute and unmute function
 - To enhance the efficieny of the program
 - To exit the class at a specific time